BartoliniAndBorderCollies/Restaurant_Management_System_REST_API/README.md

 Proposed roles: (ADMIN, OWNER, MANAGER, STAFF, CLIENT)

 ### 6. Report
-It will be possible to generate a report depending on a role.
+It is be possible to generate a report depending on a role.
 For example OWNER could check sales in a specific month.
 MANAGER could check stock level in specific period of time.
-A report will be downloadable in excel file for further processing of data.
+A report is downloadable in excel file for further processing of data.